Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Related Work

-\textbf{Differentiable Rendering of Radiance Fields.} Differentiable rendering has significantly advanced FVR~\cite{petersen2022gendr, bangaru2022differentiable, worchel2023differentiable}.
-NeRF~\cite{mildenhall2021nerf} pioneered this field by representing scenes as implicit functions~\cite{zhou2025nerfect, li2024gp, muller2022instant}.
+\textbf{Differentiable Rendering of Radiance Fields.} The advent of differentiable rendering has significantly advanced FVR~\cite{petersen2022gendr, bangaru2022differentiable, worchel2023differentiable}.
+Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} pioneered this field by representing scenes as implicit functions~\cite{pumarola2021d, cao2023hexplane, zhou2025nerfect, li2024gp, muller2022instant}.
 While NeRF provides impressive rendering results, its reliance on ray marching remains a computational bottleneck.
-In contrast, 3DGS~\cite{kerbl20233d} employs explicit 3D Gaussians for efficient rendering, rapidly emerging as a powerful technique for real-time rendering~\cite{zhu2025fsgs, liu2025citygaussian, qian20243dgs}.
+In contrast, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} employs explicit 3D Gaussians for fast and efficient rendering, rapidly emerging as a powerful technique for real-time rendering~\cite{zhu2025fsgs, liu2025citygaussian, qian20243dgs}.
 Leveraging its inherent efficiency, 3DGS has been successfully extended to dynamic human modeling, enabling the impressive reconstruction of human avatars~\cite{kocabas2024hugs, moreau2024human, hu2024gauhuman}.
-However, these methods mainly focus on single humans and do not explicitly address the complex interactions inherent in multi-object scenes.
-In this work, we extend 3DGS to jointly model and render HOIs, enabling efficient and high-quality complex scenes rendering.
+However, these methods primarily focus on single humans and do not explicitly address the complex interactions inherent in multi-object scenes.
+In this work, we extend 3DGS to jointly model and render HOIs, enabling efficient and high-quality rendering of complex scenes.

+\textbf{HOI Rendering.} Early approaches for HOI rendering primarily relied on mesh-based reconstructions, where humans and objects were reconstructed separately and then rendered together~\cite{collet2015high, schonberger2016structure, dou2017motion2fusion}.
+While straightforward, these methods often struggled with challenges such as occlusions and incomplete textures.
+More recent research has explored neural rendering techniques for HOIs, including texture blending~\cite{sun2021neural}, volumetric rendering~\cite{zhang2023neuraldome, su2022robustfusion}, and NeRF-based pipelines~\cite{jiang2022neuralhofusion}.
+Among the latest advancements, NeuralDome~\cite{zhang2023neuraldome} employs a layer-wise neural processing pipeline to render complex interactions.
+However, it relies heavily on dense multi-view inputs and computationally expensive volumetric rendering, making it less suitable for sparse-view scenarios.